openbridge/wordpress/README.md

 # Wordpress
 This Wordpress install is a based on a collection of optimized Docker images from [Nginx](https://github.com/openbridge/nginx), [PHP-FPM](https://github.com/openbridge/ob_php-fpm), MariaDB and Redis.
 Combined they create a high performance, optimized environment for Wordpress which provides reliability, security, and scale.

+**Note:** This document is the support doc used by our AWS AMI: https://aws.amazon.com/marketplace/pp/B07FCV1BPF

 ## Features

 [Nginx](https://github.com/openbridge/nginx), [PHP-FPM](https://github.com/openbridge/ob_php-fpm), MariaDB and Redis have been combined to deliver the following features: